Rank is stupid: How to really measure your SEO campaign

-One of my pet peeves is SEOs that attempt to measure the effectiveness of their work by “rank.”
-Not only is this an inaccurate way to judge your campaign, but it also leads to problems and missed opportunities.
+One of my pet peeves is SEOs who attempt to measure the effectiveness of their work by “rank.”
+Not only is this an inaccurate way to evaluate your campaign, but it also creates problems and missed opportunities.
 This is why evaluating an SEO campaign with rank is stupid.

 UPDATE: I wrote this a couple of years ago.
 Now that AI is rolling out (even into Google with AI Mode), this article is more relevant than ever since rank is obsolete in an LLM world.
 Although many tools are emerging claiming to give you visibility into LLMs, they are just trying to take advantage of SEOs who still think it’s about rank.
 Rank is now officially dead.